Elland Road: Religious events

-In 1985, 15,000 Jehovah's Witnesses held a three-day convention at Elland Road stadium.<“Integrity Keepers” District Conventions Programme> Elland Road hosted the annual Jehovah's Witness conventions until 2013 when they moved to the new First Direct Arena.
+In 1987, 15,000 Jehovah's Witnesses held a three-day convention at Elland Road stadium.
+Elland Road hosted the annual Jehovah's Witness conventions until 2013 when they moved to the new First Direct Arena.

 Transport

 The nearest railway station is Cottingley, although fans travelling will be more likely to arrive at Leeds Station, which is approximately 1.5 mi from the stadium.
 This is around a 35-minute walk, but taxis and buses run from outside the station to the ground.
-Visitors travelling by car can park in the ground's nearby car parks or make use of limited space in surrounding streets.
+Visitors travelling by car can park in the ground's nearby car parks near M621 junction 1 or make use of limited space in surrounding streets.
 On match days there are special bus services direct to and from the stadium, usually departing from Sovereign Street near Leeds Station as well as regular local bus services.

 Leeds City Council have raised plans for a railway station on the Wakefield Line serving Elland Road but there are no time frames since capacity issues on the Wakefield Line and funding for a new station would need addressing.